 - Give me an example of a time you made a process more efficient.
 How did you do it?

 - Behavioral interview questions can be hard to answer.
 Make sure you give your candidates enough time to reflect.
-Rushing an answer may have the opposite effect; they could get anxious and make something up, just to avoid an awkward silence.
+Rushing an answer could have the opposite effect; they might get anxious and make something up, just to avoid an awkward silence.

 - Some candidates mightn’t be familiar with behavioral interviewing.
 To better evaluate their answers, ask follow-up questions until they’ve fully described their behavior in a specific situation.